emlid/emlid-docs/docs/reach/common/tutorials/survce.md

-SurvCE starting from version 5.06 supports Emlid Reach RS/RS+.
-In this tutorial you'll find the information on how to setup data collector running SurvCE/SurvPC with Reach RS/RS+ via Bluetooth.
+SurvCE starting from version 5.06 supports Reach.
+In this tutorial you'll find the information on how to setup data collector running SurvCE/SurvPC with Reach via Bluetooth.

 ## Configuring Bluetooth connection

 !!! note ""
     In this tutorial the Bluetooth connection with Windows device is shown.
 Exact steps of pairing the devices may vary on different platforms.

-* In the ReachView app go to Wi-Fi/Bluetooth tab.
-Turn on Bluetooth and make Reach RS/RS+ always discoverable.
+* In the ReachView app go to the **Bluetooth** tab.
+Turn on Bluetooth and make Reach always discoverable
 <p style="text-align:center"><img src="../img/reach/survce/bt-on.png" style="width: 800px;"/></p>
 <br>
-* On data collector go to Bluetooth settings and select "Add a Bluetooth Device".
-Select Reach from the list of discovered devices and confirm the connection.
+* On data collector go to Bluetooth settings and select _Add a Bluetooth Device_.
+Select Reach from the list of discovered devices and confirm the connection
 <p style="text-align:center"><img src="../img/reach/survce/windows-pairing.png" style="width: 800px;"/></p>
 <br>
-* When pairing is completed you will see the data collector is listed in ReachView.
+* When pairing is completed you will see the data collector is listed in ReachView
 <p style="text-align:center"><img src="../img/reach/survce/reachview-paired.png" style="width: 800px;"/></p>